 Faculty of Law elections are held twice a year.

-In the spring semester, elections are held for all LSS Executive (except the 1L executive) positions for the following academic year, and a number of Faculty Council Committee positions.
+In the Winter semester, elections are held for all LSS Executive (except the 1L executive) positions for the following academic year, and a number of Faculty Council Committee positions.

 Information about elections will be circulated via email and other electronic means around election times.